Artemisia californica: Cultivation

 This shrub is cultivated as an ornamental plant in native plant and wildlife gardens, natural landscaping design, and for restoration of disturbed sites and degraded coastal sage scrub.
 There are several lower height cultivars in the horticulture trade, for drought-tolerant groundcover use.

 It thrives in full sun, preferring to grow on west or north-facing slopes.
 It needs little water and prefers no water in the summer months; it does not seem that soil types affect plant growth much.
 This plant relies on wildfire for seed germination and burned plants can crown-sprout and keep growing.

-Animals rarely eat Artemisia californica, probably due to the presence of bitter aromatic terpenes, but it does provide good cover for smaller birds and other animals that can fit between its stems.
+Animals rarely eat Artemisia californica, most likely due to the presence of bitter aromatic terpenes, but it provides good cover for smaller birds and other animals that can fit between its stems.
 It is an important habitat plant for the endangered California gnatcatcher.

 Uses

-A. californica is a sagebrush, not a true sage, making it of little culinary interest.
+Indigenous uses

+A. californica is known by several names to different Chumashan linguistic groups (Barbareño: we'wey; Cruzeño and Inseño: wewey; Obispeño: tilho; Ventureño: wewe'y).
+The Chumash used the plant for many recreational, ritual, and medicinal purposes.
+For example, stems were used to kindle fire and create arrows, and leaves/branches were used as incense and disinfectants for funeral rituals.

+The Cahuilla employ A. californica as a treatment to fight coughs and colds by chewing the leaves, either dried or fresh.
+It is used by the Cahuilla and Tongva to alleviate menstrual cramps and to ease labor– the plant stimulates the uterine mucosa, which quickens childbirth.
+The Ohlone use it as a pain remover by applying the leaves to wounds or teeth.

 Medicinal

-The Cahuilla natives employed the plant as a treatment to fight coughs and colds.
-They chewed the leaves, either dried or fresh.
-It was used by women of the Cahuilla and Tongva to alleviate menstrual cramps and to ease labor.
-The plant stimulates the uterine mucosa, which quickened childbirth.
-It was also made into a decoction, and if taken regularly prior to menstruation, it relieved menstrual cramps and menopause.
-The Ohlone used it as a pain remover by applying the leaves to wounds or teeth.
-It was also made into a tea bath to cure colds, coughs, and rheumatism.
-It was used as a poultice for asthma as well.
+A. californica can be made into a decoction, and if taken regularly prior to menstruation, it relieves menstrual cramps and menopause.
+It can also be made into a tea bath to cure colds, coughs, and rheumatism, or a poultice to aid asthma.
+Its aromatic qualities make it valuable for incense and perfumes.

-A. californica is used to make a liniment that is a powerful pain reliever.
+A. californica is also used to make a liniment that is a powerful pain reliever.
 The monoterpenoids in the plant interact with transient receptor potential cation channels to relieve pain.
 The plant also contains sesquiterpenes that may be involved in pain relief.
 The liniment is more powerful than opioid drugs and is much safer.
 A small amount of the liniment is applied where it is needed.
 Within 20 minutes, the pain subsides, even pain from broken bones, arthritis, sprains and strains.

+Conservation Issues & Efforts

+California sagebrush and its natural habitat are threatened by exotic species, habitat fragmentation, and urban development.
+In recognition of the significance of Artemisia californica in preserving biodiversity, efforts are being made to conserve and restore the coastal sage scrub environment.

+Numerous conservation initiatives have been started as a result of the California sagebrush's significance in coastal habitats.
+Projects aiming at preserving habitat and restoring the coastal sage scrub ecosystem are among them.
+These conservation activities must include invasive species management tactics, awareness-raising campaigns, and community involvement.